Skip to content Accessibility info

 5x the protection for less than $1.50 a day.

-Look at that first step.
-Going from 50/100 to 100/300 doubles your per-person protection and triples your per-accident protection.
-The cost?
-About $25 per month.
+Going from 50/100 to 100/300 doubles your per-person protection and triples your per-accident protection for about $25 per month.
 That is less than most streaming subscriptions.

 If you want protection beyond 250/500, an umbrella insurance policy adds $1 million or more on top of your auto and homeowners policies.
 Most umbrella policies cost $200 to $400 per year.
 To qualify, your auto limits usually need to be at least 250/500.